wp-plugins/tagregator/readme.txt

 = v0.2 () =
 * [FIX] No longer assuming that term slug matches sanitized version of term name.
 Fixes bug where Tagregator term would be created with "-2" and would never get posts.
+* [NEW] Images attached to Tweets are now displayed.
 * [NEW] Retweets are no longer imported.
 * [NEW] URLs inside posts are now converted to hyperlinks.
 * [UPDATE] Tweet content sanitized with wp_kses() instead of sanitize_text_field().